-England is home to some of the most beautiful scenery in the world, and its mountains are no exception.
-There are several towering mountains in UK.
-There is no shortage of breathtaking views.
-We have prepared a list of the highest mountains in UK for you.
+England is home to some of the most beautiful scenery in the world, and the highest mountains in England are no exception.
+There are several towering mountains in UK that offer breathtaking views.

 My article looks at the 12 highest mountains in England, so you can start planning your next adventure or walking staycation.
 From Scafell Pike to Helvellyn, each of these mountains offers something unique.